 Favorite Stories of Mullah Nasruddin by Ron J. Suresha

-A wise, funny folk humor collection, gathered here by an award-winning author, with more than one hundred of Mullah Nasruddin’s most enduring, endearing stories will amuse, illuminate, and captivate readers of all ages with his ageless, unique humor and u
+A wise, funny folk humor collection with 100+ of Mullah Nasruddin’s most enduring, endearing stories will amuse, illuminate, and captivate readers of all ages with his ageless, unique humor and u

 Favorite stories of mullah nasruddin